 Of course, blogging isn’t for everyone.
 Many start a blog and quickly realise that they don’t have the passion or the time for it and stop.
 My friend Karen, at Tales of a Twin Mum, has some advice on this, especially when it comes to turning your blog into a business:

-If you’re looking for inspiration on whose blog to follow, here are some of my faves.
-They’re bloggers, who are also mums.
-Just don’t call them a Mummy Blogger!
+If you’re looking for inspiration on whose blog to follow, here are some of the best Australian mummy bloggers and beyond.
+Well, they’re bloggers, who are also mums.
+So maybe don’t call them a Mummy Blogger!

 - The Less-Refined Mind

 - You Baby Me Mummy

 If you’re not sick of the term “mummy blogger” by now and still want to be one – then get started!
 Give it a go, take the plunge – it might be just the outlet you need.